PDF Flatten

 No — flattening is irreversible.
 The interactive AcroForm dictionary and annotation entries are removed entirely.
 Keep the original file if you might need to edit the fields again.

 No. Page content streams (text, images, vector graphics) are preserved exactly.
-Only the AcroForm widgets and /Annots entries are merged into the page and stripped.
+Only AcroForm form fields are merged into the page content; standalone annotation entries (/Annots) are removed.

 Each widget's visual appearance is embedded into every page that referenced it instead of being shared.
 For complex forms with many fields, this adds bytes.
 Run the result through PDF Compressor to recover space.